 Candida overgrowth is an epidemic in our modern times, due in part to the overuse of antibiotics, birth control, steroids, hormone replacement therapy, over-consumption of sugar and stress.
 Many of us don’t know the imbalance is occurring until a full blown case of jock itch or a yeast infection breaks loose.
 Overcoming infections includes omitting certain foods and using topical applications, but what we do internally with supplements like diatomaceous earth is pivotal to getting well.

 I link here to my post on yeast infections.
 I, too, have battled them and come out victorious.
-In the process I have learned a lot, and I’d love you to be armed with that knowledge so you can heal and avoid them as well.
+In the process, I learned a lot, and I’d like to provide information so you can heal and avoid them as well.
 We even learned a new trick due to the pesky, determined nature of my husband’s outbreak, a surprising remedy that was the final key to his relief.